-- · St Vincent Ferrer School provides daily religious instruction (Catechesis) that educates children every year, at every grade level, in the four pillars of the Catechism of the Catholic Church: The Profession of Faith, The Celebration of the Christian Mystery, Life in Christ, and Christian Prayer.
-This age-appropriate approach invites students to discover the meaning and presence of God's activity in their lives and to encounter and know the faith of our Catholic Christian community. - Students in 2^{nd} Grade prepare for, and receive, the sacraments of First Reconciliation and First Eucharist during the school year. - Students in 8th Grade prepare for, and receive, the sacrament of Confirmation during the school year. - · All students who receive sacraments must be baptized and active, participating members of the Catholic faith. - Each school day begins with prayer in the classroom.
+- Consistent with its status as an educational ministry and apostolate of the parish and diocese, Holy Trinity Catholic School provides daily religious instruction (Catechesis) that educates children every year, at every grade level, in the four pillars of the Catechism of the Catholic Church: The Profession of Faith, The Celebration of the Christian Mystery, Life in Christ, and Christian Prayer.
+This age-appropriate approach invites students to discover the meaning and presence of God's activity in their lives and to encounter and know the faith of our Catholic Christian community. - Students in 2nd Grade prepare for, and receive, the sacraments of First Reconciliation and First Eucharist during the school year in accordance with parish faith formation requirements.
+Parents will be required to enroll their student in the parish faith formation program. - Students in 7th and 8th Grades prepare for the sacrament of Confirmation in accordance with parish faith formation requirements.
+Parents will be required to enroll their student in the parish faith formation program. - All students who receive sacraments must be baptized and active, participating members of the Catholic faith. - Each school day begins with prayer.
 Opportunities for community and personal prayer are offered throughout the school day (e.g., Assembly, Lunch Blessings, Dismissal Prayers).
-Prayer services celebrating the church calendar are offered throughout the school year. - · Mass is celebrated as a school community weekly on Thursdays at 9:30am. - $\cdot\,$ Opportunities for the sacrament of Reconciliation are offered to students , during Advent and during Lent.
+Prayer services celebrating the church calendar are offered throughout the school year. - Mass is celebrated as a school community weekly.

+• Opportunities for the sacrament of Reconciliation are offered to students throughout the school year as scheduled between the school and the parish.